ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 5. Receives the photo from the camera.
 6. Displays the photo on screen.
 7. Allows the Registration Officer to proceed to verify quality score.
-8. System captures and stores the transaction (User id or system account; Machine Details; Event Name; Application Name, and Event data) details for audit purpose.
+8. System captures and stores the transaction (User id or system account; Machine Details; Event Name; Application Name, and Event data) details for audit purpose (except PII data).

 ### 5.4.3 Storage Policies [**[↑]**](#table-of-content)
 ### 5.4.4 Key Management [**[↑]**](#table-of-content)